Shab-e-Barat: Iraq

 In Iraq, people give children candies as they walk through their neighborhoods.
-Sunni Muslims in Iraqi Kurdistan and Afghanistan celebrate this holiday 15 days before Ramadan, so Muslims in Indonesia do communal dhikr devotions in mosques followed by a lecture (ceramah) led by an ustadz.
+Sunni Muslims and non Muslim Yazidi (Êzîdî) Kurds in Iraqi Kurdistan and Afghanistan celebrate this holiday 15 days before Ramadan, so Muslims in Indonesia do communal dhikr devotions in mosques followed by a lecture (ceramah) led by an ustadz.
 This tradition is rarely followed in Indonesia, but it is widely followed in Aceh, West Sumatra, and South Kalimantan.
 In southern Asia, Muslims make sweets (especially halwa or zarda) to give to neighbors and the poor on the evening before the 15th of Sha’ban.

 Bangladesh

 Shab-e-Barat is observed by Bangladeshi Muslims.
 Many schools remain closed on that day.
 Many people fast, pray after the Isha prayer, read the Quran, barter bread and sweets and donate to the impoverished on that day.
+People visit graveyards, pray and light candles and incense and place flowers.
+Shab-e-Barat and lanes of Old Dhaka get bustling with shops vending these soft, fluffy decorative pieces of bread, using traditional motifs such as fish and kalka.
+Alongside the traditional decorative breads, colorful Bengali sweets such as Halua, Borfi, Sandesh, Pitha, Kheer er putli, Rasmalai, Nikuti, Naru, Moya as well as savoury dishes like boondi kabab polao and hari kababs are served.
+Buildings get illuminated and decorated by traditional lighting such as Diyas, candles and lanterns, cloth architectures (Shamiana) and paperworks.
+Children engage in fireworks and burn fireworks and crackers.
+Religious cultural programs such as Waz Mehfil, Qur'an recitation, Na'at Mehfil, Bengali Ghazal Mehfil, Qasida, Tabarruk distribution and Mezban are held in mosques and other places.
+Shab e Barat has now become a cultural festival of Bengalis.

 India

-Historically, Shab-e-Barat in India has been associated with fasting, visiting mosques, charity, and lighting lamps, candles, and fireworks.
+Historically, Shab-e-Barat in India has been associated with fasting, visiting mosques and charity.
 The Darul Uloom Deoband seminary in India has opined that individual worship on the night of 15th Shaban is mustahab (virtuous) but practices such as lighting bulbs, preparing a variety of dishes, wearing new clothes, making halwa and collective worship in mosques are bid'ah (innovation) and should be avoided.

 People belonging to the Muslim community of India pray all night and also recite the Quran.
-They start their prayers after sundown with the Isha Ki Namaz(night prayer).
+They start their prayers after sunset and pray until Suhur.
 On the next day down, before azaan, sehri is eaten.
-Devotees also believe that Shab-e-Barat is the night when God decides the fortunes of people.
-Some wishes that are shared on the occasion: Mubarak ho aap ko Shab-e-Barat.
-On this day, may Allah's mercy, blessing, benefit, pardon and forgiveness descend upon the people of earth.
+Devotees also believe that Shab-e-Barat is the night when Allah decides the fortunes of people.
+On the occasion people wish each other "Shab-e-Barat Mubarak".